iBrokeTheCode/fastapi-course/notes/lesson-04.md

       \d books
       ```
     - Confirm the columns (`id`, `title`, `author`, etc.), their types (`uuid`, `character varying`, `timestamp`), nullable constraints, and primary key are as defined in your `Book` model.

-This completes the process of setting up a persistent database connection and creating tables automatically using SQLModel and FastAPI lifespan events, as demonstrated in the tutorial.